Gap Year Days 336 – 339

 Well, I survived, but it wasn’t the most comfortable two hours of my life.
 I have to admit the thought of disappearing somewhere – anywhere! – inside did cross my mind.

 But the tour guide Lena (whose name probably has a few extra vowels in it) was fantastic!
 I would easily rate her in the top two or three guides we have had for this whole year.
 She was interesting, knowledgeable and funny, poking fun at the Estonians, the Fins and nearly every other nation that has had anything to do with Estonian history.

 The old town of Tallinn is a lovely walled city, one of the most preserved anywhere in Europe.
 Not everything is the same age though, because until the Dutch turn up, the Estonians built everything out of wood.
 Nearly all of which has inevitably burnt down or fallen over!

 Apparently, back in the day, the Estonians were so clueless about using stone for building that they came across a stone castle, and to attack it, built a fire underneath it and tried to burn it down!

 I didn’t get a whole lot of photos through our walk – it was just too cold to take off my gloves!
 And now that I don’t have a working camera, I have to remove at least one glove to work my phone.

-Back outside again it hadn’t gotten any warmer, and by the time we made the fifteen minute walk to the cafe we had chosen we were pretty cold again.
+Back outside again Tallinn hadn’t gotten any warmer, and by the time we made the fifteen-minute walk to the cafe we had chosen, we were pretty cold again.
 Even the lure of photographing all the street art in the area didn’t distract me from just getting inside again.

 The next day we found a much nicer day outside.
 Oh, it was still cold (minus 4 my weather app said) but the sun was shining and there was no wind.
 We made our way down to the seafront and walked along the shore towards the Lennusadam Seaplane Harbour.
 We didn’t get very far before I spotted yet another wall covered in street art.
 There is some seriously good work here.